wp-plugins/archive-posts-sort-customize/readme.txt

 = 1.5 =
 * Added: Order field of Page Attributes of the Sort Target.
+* Added: Ignore words of Post Title order of Sort.

 = 1.4 =
 * Added: Custon Taxonomies.